-This gives a total of 15 linear regression models that we refer to as benchmarks.
-The regression coefficients are outlined in Table 3 in Section 4.2.3.
+One linear regression model is created for each of the variables and time horizons in Table 1.
+This gives a total of 15 linear regression models that this methodology refers to as benchmarks.
+The regression coefficients are outlined in Table 3 in Section 4.2.2.